jackmerrill/maatt.fr/content/about.md

 **I'm a peer tutor at my high school,** specialising in English and History, with plans to expand into 9th and 10th grade math. **I also help run the audio and visual works for assemblies and other school events,** as well as document it for the school's internal news network.

 Outside of technology, I enjoy reading books and watching animated series.
 Some of my favourites are *1984* by George Orwell and *Soul Eater*.
 I've been slowly learning both the guitar and the piano with my Fender Squier and [my sister's](https://m-ronchetto.github.io/Portfolio/) digital Yamaha.
 I love puzzle and story-rich games; some of my favourites being Necrobarista, VA-11 HALL-A, Superliminal, and the Portal series.
+I enjoy learning new things and am currently learning my third language (Japanese; my first two were French and English).

 ---